Panel Discussion on the State of Human Rights in Punjab by Voices For Freedom

 July 9, 2006

-Source: Voices For Freedom
+Author/Source: Voices For Freedom

 Chandigarh - Voices For Freedom today organised a Panel Discussion on the “State of Human Rights in Punjab”, in the ICSSR Hall in Panjab University, Chandigarh.
 Dr. Sudip Minhas, Director, Voices For Freedom while welcoming the panelists introduced the theme for the discussion.